swethatanamala/swethatanamala.github.io/_posts/2018-09-01-web-scraping-using-python-selenium-and-beautiful-soup.md

 ## Beautiful Soup

-Now that we extracted all the recipe URLs, the next task is to oepn these URLs and parse HTML to extract relevant information.
+Now that we extracted all the recipe URLs, the next task is to open these URLs and parse HTML to extract relevant information.
 We will use [Requests](http://docs.python-requests.org/en/master/) python library to open the urls and excellent [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) library to parse the opened html.

 ```python
 from bs4 import BeautifulSoup